edHelper.com

 By Jody Williams

 1 Is your favorite color Macaroni and Cheese?
-Or maybe it is blue or red?
-All of these colors can be found in a Crayola Crayon box.
+Perhaps it is Shamrock or Jazzberry Jam?
+Maybe you like Cerulean or Purple Heart?
+Or maybe your favorite color is blue or red?
+All of these colors can be found in a Crayola crayon box.
 The Crayola brand of crayons started in 1903.
 The first box had 8 crayons in it.
 The colors were black, brown, blue, red, purple, orange, yellow, and green.
 Today, Crayola makes more than 120 colors.

 Paragraphs 4 to 5: